sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/add_from_local_disk.md

     ```
     git clone --mirror --reference PATH-TO-YOUR-EXISTING-LOCAL-CLONE --dissociate YOUR-REPOSITORY-CLONE-URL $HOME/.sourcegraph/data/repos/github.com/my/repo/.git
     ```

-1. Ensure that the added repository is included in [a code host configuration on Sourcegraph](../external_service/index.md).
-1. Enable the repository on the site admin repositories page.

 If this repository exists on a code host that Sourcegraph directly integrates with, then use that code host's configuration (as described in the [code host documentation](../external_service/index.md)).
 After updating the code host configuration, if you used the correct repository path, Sourcegraph will detect and reuse the existing clone.
 (For example, if you're working with a repository on GitHub.com, ensure that the repository path name you used is of the form `github.com/my/repo`.)